IDouble/ChatGPT-Simple-Tutorial-Image-Text-Code-Generation/README.md

 ![ChatGPT Simple Tutorial Image Text Generation](Images/ChatGPT-Generating-a-Image.png)

-Just paste this Input into ChatGPT or something similar and you should get a result/output like this:
+Just paste this input into ChatGPT or something similar and you should get a result/output like this:

 ![ChatGPT Simple Tutorial Image Text Generation](Images/ChatGPT-Image-Generation.png)